Schnocker/EAC_dbp/README.md

 # EAC Bypass
-A a simple EAC bypass used for debugging games.
+A simple EAC bypass used for debugging games.